2022 South Ossetian presidential election

 Presidential elections were held in the disputed territory of South Ossetia on 10 April 2022.
-As none of the presidential nominees obtained at least 50% of the votes, a runoff was held on 8 May 2022, between the top two candidates, Alan Gagloyev and incumbent president Anatoly Bibilov.
+As none of the presidential nominees obtained at least 50% of the votes, a runoff was held on 8 May 2022, between the top two candidates, Alan Gagloev and incumbent president Anatoly Bibilov.

 Prior to the run-off, Gagloyev received endorsements from the three candidates eliminated in the first round, Alexandr Pliyev, Garri Muldarov, and Dmitry Tasoyev, heading into the runoff against incumbent president Anatoly Biblov.
 Gagloyev went on to win with 56.1% of the vote, while Bibilov conceded defeat on the election night.

 Electoral system

 The election is held using the two-round system; a candidate would be declared the winner if they received over 50% of the vote in the first round.
 As no candidate passed the 50% threshold, a run-off will be held.
 The President is elected for five years with one consecutive re-election possible.

 According to the constitution, a citizen of South Ossetia not younger than 35 years old, fluent in the state languages (Ossetian and Russian) and permanently residing in South Ossetia for the last 10 years can be elected president of South Ossetia.